someparty/someparty/source/articles/2019-11-03-anyones-guess.html.markdown

 [Listen: Blood Beach - *S/C* @ Bandcamp](http://bloodbeachhfx.bandcamp.com/album/s-c "#")

 Peter Johnson's often sombre indie rock outfit [Tang](https://tanginternetpropaganda.com/) has a new full-length due this December.
-Titled *Finding Peace, Isn't The Point*, the record follows up low-fi Toronto band's 2018 record *Super Happy*.
+Titled *Finding Peace, Isn't The Point*, the record follows up lo-fi Toronto band's 2018 record *Super Happy*.
 The album's due December 5 from [Art of the Uncarved Block](https://www.artoftheuncarvedblock.com/).

 In a write-up at [Post-Trash](http://post-trash.com/news/2019/11/1/tang-real-dark-post-trash-premiere) the band premiered the single "Real Dark," a track that starts out deceptively acoustic before it crashes a satisfying wave of crunchy distortion.
 Speaking to the site, Johnson dissected the sentiment behind the track: